-Are you ready to kick your career up a notch in the new year?
-Cultivating these five essential skills can help ensure your success in 2015.
+Are you ready to kick your career up a notch this year?
+Cultivating these five essential skills can help ensure your success in 2017.

 1. Tech savvy.
 The more comfortable and familiar you are with the latest technology, the more indispensable you will be, says career coach Dele Lowman Smith.
 Take classes and stay abreast of the latest updates to software and apps you use so that your tech skills stay fresh.